 If you are the primary parenting time parent and believe that your child has or is being endangered―either physically or emotionally― during the other parent’s court-ordered parenting time, you can file an emergency motion requesting that restrictions be placed on the other parent.
 The judge’s order will usually require that visitation be supervised during the next 14 day period, during which time a court hearing on the matter must be held where it will be determined whether a permanent restriction is in order.
 If the Court determines there is no grounds to find the child is in imminent danger, the restriction will be lifted.
 If parent who has been temporarily restricted fails to appear, the order will be extended indefinitely.

 One caveat: Sometimes a parent makes baseless allegations and hauls the other into court maliciously, without any credible reason other than as an expression of their personal animosity.
 Do not be tempted to use the court system as a tool against the opposing party by means of frivolous charges, or you may be ordered to pay his or her legal fees.
-Talk to your attorney, who will advise you if a motion for a restriction on the other parent’s visitation time might be in order.
+Talk to a Fort Collins child custody modification attorney, who will advise you if a motion for a restriction on the other parent’s visitation time might be in order.

 Damage to the relationship with the non-custodial parent and other family members resulting from the move may sometimes be deemed sufficiently harmful that a judge will find that a change in custody is in order.
 The bottom line is, how will it affect the child?

-Sometimes a child will ask for a change in living arrangements.
+Sometimes the child’s best interests will be taken into account.
+For example, a child may ask for a change in living arrangements.
 A bright and mature teenager or sometimes even a younger child may have a logical reason for wanting a change in custody; on the other hand, children can be manipulative and are known to sometimes use the issue of custody to play parents against each other.
 Courts are loath to involve themselves in custody fights where the kids are either drawn in to a fight by the parents or are manipulating them.

 The bottom line: a child’s wishes regarding which parent they will live may be taken into account if the child is sufficiently intelligent and mature to articulate a good reason for the change.
 As in the example above, the teenager wanting to attend an advanced academic program near the other parent will have more input than a six-year-old who objects to his early bed time or limitations on his television viewing.

-When your child’s well-being is at stake, requiring you to request the court to change the custody arrangements that are in place, engage a family lawyer who understands how the family courts work and the criteria a judge will apply in making a determination.
-You can find the compassionate and experienced assistance you need by calling the Law Office of Stephen Vertucci, LLC at 970.900.1800 to discuss the situation and prepare a case strategy on your behalf.
+When your child’s well-being is at stake, requiring you to request the court to modify the custody arrangements that are in place, engage a Fort Collins child custody modification lawyer who understands how the family courts work and the criteria a judge will apply in making a determination.
+Stephen Vertucci has years of experience dealing with family law matters such as divorce, child custody, child support, and alimony.
+You can find the compassionate and experienced assistance you need by calling The Law Office of Stephen Vertucci, LLC at (970) 900-1800 to discuss the situation and prepare a case strategy on your behalf.